Fultz scores career-best 25 to lead Magic over Nets 101-89

 TIP-INS

 Nets: Signed G-F Justin Anderson to a 10-day contract.
-Anderson had been with Toronto’s G-League team. … G Caris LeVert (thumb) was inactive but is expected to be active Tuesday against the Thunder. … G Kyrie Irving (shoulder) missed his 24th straight game.
+Anderson had been with Toronto’s G-League team. … G Caris LeVert (thumb) was inactive but will be active Tuesday. … G Kyrie Irving (shoulder) missed his 24th straight game.

 Magic: Vucevic was scoreless until the 6:23 mark of the third quarter. … Fultz scored nine points in the first 3:38 of the game and then 12 in the fourth quarter. … Augustin, who had missed 10 foul shots all season in 107 attempts, missed three against the Nets.